thorinf/simple-diffusion-lm/README.md

 ### Environment Setup:

-Aside from PyTorch, the training script requires two other packages;
+Aside from PyTorch, the training script requires `tqdm` and two other packages;
 [SentencePiece](https://github.com/google/sentencepiece) and
 [RotaryEmbedding](https://github.com/lucidrains/rotary-embedding-torch).
 They can be installed with the following commands: